 Parking and road safety regulations are enforceable during a winter storm.
 Any vehicle creating a safety hazard is subject to citation, tow, and impound.
 See our Get Home Safe: Winter Travel Tips for PBOT’s best advice for planning ahead for winter weather travel to avoid getting you or your vehicle stuck.

-The cost of a citation and tow for abandoned vehicles preventing free passage is $201.
-Additional costs to store a towed vehicle longer than four hours is $27 per day.
+The cost of a citation and tow for abandoned vehicles preventing free passage is $206.
+This is in addition to the citation cost of a Class B traffic violation (ORS 819.100) with a presumptive fine of $270.
+Additional costs to store a towed vehicle longer than four hours is $28 per day.

 To recover an abandoned vehicle which was towed, call Police Auto Records at 503-823-0044.